1. FUNDAMENTAL CONCEPTS OF THE RELATIONAL DATABASE MODEL

 advantage with structural complexity.

-cube is one way to illustrate relations among data as it helps to visualize data intersections.
+A cube is one way to illustrate relations among data as it helps to visualize data intersections.
 While it is easiest for us to picture a three-dimensional cube, a relational database stores data in many dimensions.

 We can think of dimensions as the entry points into the data or those business concepts we will use to slice and dice our data.
 In some organizations, dimensions are referred to as entities.